New: limited opportunity to invest in profitable company to support surge in customer demand and business opportunities. Offer closes 3 April 2020

 CEO Douglas Lloyd and COO Estelle Lloyd shared a skilled background as financiers as well as digital media entrepreneurs before they went on to found Tinizine Limited.

-Major shareholder Ferdinand Habsburg, founder of Da Vinci Media, has 25 years of experience in media and digital education across Europe.
-He will continue to contribute to the success of the business.
+Major shareholder Ferdinand Habsburg, the founder of Da Vinci Media, has 25 years of experience in media and digital education across Europe.
+He continues to contribute to the success of the business as a non-executive director.
+He remains a major shareholder in the Group.

 They are supported by a team of highly experienced and proven media and tech leaders, as well as by non-executive directors who are major investors with relevant expertise.

-These two businesses together should enjoy significant cross-selling opportunities underpinned by streamlined costs and synergies of content and technologies.
+The combined businesses should now enjoy significant cross-selling opportunities underpinned by streamlined costs and synergies of content and technologies.

-By 2023, the Group is forecasting annual revenues of £23 million, EBITDA of £8.5million and target returns of up to 4x.
+By 2023, in line with the Information Memorandum, the Group is forecasting annual revenues of £23 million, EBITDA of £8.5million and target returns of up to 4x.

 It is important to remember that risks apply and that all forecasts, target returns and timeframes are not guaranteed, nor is success.
 Experienced investors should form their own view.

-Should Management be successful in delivering on the forecasts, in our view the Group is likely to be an attractive acquisition target for both large media companies and private equity firms.
+Should Management be successful in delivering on the forecasts, in our view the Group is likely to be an attractive acquisition target for both large media companies and private equity firms – however exit options are not guaranteed

 Risks – important